astropy/photutils/docs/aperture.rst

 -----------------------------------

-While the `~photutils.aperture.Aperture` objects support multiple positions, they must have a fixed size and shape, e.g. radius and orientation.
+While the `~photutils.aperture.Aperture` objects support multiple positions, they must have a fixed size and shape (e.g., radius and orientation).

 To perform photometry in multiple apertures at each position, one may input a list of aperture objects to the